Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Introduction

 \subsection{Background}

 The study of (topological) full groups in the setting of topological dynamics was initiated by Giordano, Putnam and Skau~\cite{GPS}.
 This was inspired by the work of Dye~\cite{Dye} in the measurable setting, and by Krieger's study of so-called ample groups on the Cantor space~\cite{Kri}.
 For Cantor minimal systems, Giordano, Putnam and Skau showed that certain distinguished subgroups of the full group determine completely the orbit equivalence class, the strong orbit equivalence class, and the flip conjugacy class, respectively, of the system.
 The \emph{full group} of a Cantor system (i.e.\ a $\mathbb{Z}$-action on a Cantor space) consists of all homeomorphisms of the Cantor space which leave the orbits invariant.
 Roughly speaking, the \emph{topological full group} is the subgroup of the full group consisting of those homeomorphisms which additionally preserve the orbits in a continuous manner.
-Giordano, Putnam and Skau also connected the dynamics with the theory of $C^*$-algebras, via the crossed product construction and its $K$-theory~\cite{GPS3}.
+Giordano, Putnam and Skau also connected the dynamics with the theory of \mbox{$C^*$-algebras}, via the crossed product construction and its $K$-theory~\cite{GPS3}.
 Thus, they exhibited a strong relationship between these, a priori, quite different mathematical structures.

-This is but one example of the rich interplay\footnote{This interplay essentially goes all the way back to the inception of the field by Murray and von~Neumann~\cite{MvN}.} between dynamical systems and $C^*$-algebras.
+This is but one example of the rich interplay between dynamical systems and \mbox{$C^*$-algebras}.
+(This interplay essentially goes all the way back to the inception of the field by Murray and von~Neumann~\cite{MvN}.)
 Another prominent example of this interplay is the connection between shifts of finite type and Cuntz-Krieger algebras; discovered by Cuntz and Krieger in the early eighties~\cite{CK}.
 In the setting of irreducible one-sided shifts of finite type, Matsumoto defined the topological full group of such a dynamical system and proved that this group determines the shift up to continous orbit equivalence, and also the associated Cuntz-Krieger algebra up to diagonal preserving isomorphism~\cite{Mats},~\cite{Mats2}.
 This parallelled Giordano, Putnam and Skau's results, although the dynamical systems were quite different.
 For instance, the former has no periodic points whereas the latter has a dense set of periodic points.